Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double layer theory: Reactions between ions in solution

-A separate topic to finally address in this section is the heat associated with such reactions, for instance of water association/dissociation.
-This heat is well known as the heat liberated when acid and base are mixed, and even when an acid or base is diluted.
-This is different from the heat of dilution due to the Coulombic interactions between ions discussed in ref.~\cite{Biesheuvel_2020} which does not require chemical reactions.
-So we have an acid solution (volume $V\s{A}$ and a proton concentration $[\ce{H+}\s{A}]$), and a base solution ($V\s{B}$ and \ce{OH-}-concentration $[\ce{OH-}\s{B}]$).
-To simulate dilution of an acid or base with water, we set \ce{H+} or \ce{OH-} to zero in either of these volume.
-After mixing, the concentration of cations minus that of anions equals the concentration difference of \ce{OH-} minus \ce{H+}.
-Thus, $V\s{B}[\ce{OH-}]\s{B}-V\s{A}[\ce{H+}]\s{A}=V\s{tot} \left( [\ce{OH-}]-[\ce{H+}] \right)$, where $V\s{tot}=V\s{A}+V\s{B}$.
-This equation can be combined with Eq.~\eqref{eq_reaction_6} where $c_\infty$ equals the concentration of regular cations and \ce{H+}-ions after mixing.
-So we have two equations and the two unknowns [\ce{H+}] and [\ce{OH-}], and that problem can be solved.
-How many molecules of water are now formed?
-This follows from the difference between total number of \ce{H+}-molecules initially ($V\s{A}[\ce{H+}]\s{A}$) and after mixing ($V\s{tot} [\ce{H+}]$), and this decrease equals the number of \ce{OH-} that reacts away, and equals the number of water molecules formed.
-With the enthalpy of formation of water from \ce{H+} and \ce{OH-} at approx. $-56$~kJ/mol at $25^\circ$C, we calculate that the mixing of 1~L of an 1~M acid solution and 1~L of 1~M base solution, leads to the heating of the mixture with 6.7~$^\circ$C (heat capacity of water $\rho c\s{p} \! = \!
-4.2$~MJ/m\textsuperscript{3}/K. With every factor of 10 lowering of concentration of both solutions, the temperature change goes down by the same factor.
-If one solution is kept at 1~M, and the other is more and more diluted before mixing, the temperature change after mixing, also drops to zero.
-Ultimately, when we simply mix an acid such as \ce{HCl} or base such as \ce{NaOH} with an equal volume of pure water, this does not lead to a temperature change from the water self-ionization reaction.
+As a final topic, we address the heat associated with such reactions, for instance of water association/dissociation.
+This heat is well known as the heat liberated when acid and base are mixed, and when an acid or base is diluted.
+Here we assume ideal conditions, leaving out the activity effect.
+So we have an acid solution (volume $V\s{A}$ and a proton concentration $[\ce{H+}]\s{A,0}$), and a base solution ($V\s{B}$ and \ce{OH-}-concentration $[\ce{OH-}]\s{B,0}$).
+After mixing, we have the equality $\left( V\s{A} + V\s{B} \right) \left([\ce{H+}]_\infty-[\ce{OH-}]_\infty \right) \sim V\s{A}[\ce{H+}]\s{A,0} - V\s{B}[\ce{OH-}]\s{B,0}$.
+This equation can be combined with $K\s{w,dil} = [\ce{H+}]_\infty [\ce{OH-}]_\infty$ and solved.
+We then know how many water molecules are formed (namely, the total volume after mixing times $[\ce{H+}]_\infty$ minus $V\s{A}$ times $[\ce{H+}]\s{A,0}$).
+With the enthalpy of formation of water from \ce{H+} and \ce{OH-} $-55.8$~kJ/mol at $25^\circ$C, we calculate that the mixing of 1~L of an 1~M acid solution and 1~L of 1~M base solution, leads to the heating of the mixture by $\Delta T = 6.6$~$^\circ$C (heat capacity of water $\rho c\s{p} \! = \!
+4.2$~MJ/m\textsuperscript{3}/K).
+With every factor of 10 lowering of concentration of both solutions, the temperature change goes down by the same factor.
+If one solution is kept at 1~M, and the other is more and more dilute before mixing, the temperature change after mixing, also drops to zero eventually.
+Ultimately, when we simply mix an acid such as \ce{HCl} or base such as \ce{NaOH} with pure water, this does not lead to a temperature change from the formation of water.